 Cheltenham and Gloucester are towns on the edge of the Cotswolds, an Area of Outstanding Natural Beauty, in Gloucestershire.
 Cheltenham has been a health and holiday spa town resort since the discovery of mineral springs in 1716, and has a number of internationally renowned and historic schools.
-The oldest school in the town is Pate’s Grammar School, while Cheltenham College was the first of the public schools of the Victorian period, and Cheltenham Ladies’ College has an unrivalled reputation.
+The oldest school in the town is Pate’s Grammar School, Cheltenham College was the first of the public schools of the Victorian period, while Cheltenham Ladies’ College has an unrivalled reputation.

 For theatre-goers, there are four theatres in town, as well as The Wilson for fans of art and history – it is free to enter and hosts a full programme of regular art exhibitions.
 History lovers will be interested to know that Cheltenham Minister, St Mary’s, is the only surviving medieval building in the town, and its world-famous bells can be heard for miles around.
 Cheltenham is also well-known for its nightlife, with a wide range of pubs, bars, clubs and restaurants.
 There’s even a Michelin star restaurant called Le Champignon Sauvage, serving modern French cuisine in super-comfortable surroundings.

-Ruby fan?
+Rugby fan?
 Gloucester Rugby Club is only a stone’s throw away on the outskirts of neighbouring Gloucester.